By Tim Lambert

 However in the 19th century when railways were built in Dorset they bypassed Cerne Abbas.
 In those days, before the internal combustion engine railways were the arteries of trade.
 Since Cerne Abbas was not on a railway it dwindled.

 Today Cerne Abbas is a quiet village and many of its residents commute to work in Dorchester. n However the population of Cerne Abbas has fallen substantially since the 19th century.
-Today the population of Cerne Abbas is about 800.
+In 2022 the population of Cerne Abbas was about 860.